 Hanson, J.A. and VanderWeele, T.J.
 (2020).
 The Comprehensive Measure of Meaning: psychological and philosophical foundations.
 In: M. Lee, L.D.
 Kubzansky, and T.J.
 VanderWeele (Eds.).
 Measuring Well-Being: Interdisciplinary Perspectives from the Social Sciences and the Humanities.
 Oxford University Press, forthcoming.

 We have collected data concerning the measure on a sample of over 4,000 undergraduates at the University of British Columbia.

 We are also currently in the process of developing measures of different aspects of hope and optimism, and measures for the empirical assessment of the giving and receiving of love in different types of relationships.

 We have evaluated the psychometric properties of our primary flourishing measure in a variety of cultural contexts according to conventional methodologies.
 We are currently carrying out psychometric assessment of the various other measures above as well.
 However, other than the measure on suffering, each of the other measures includes what are intended to be conceptually distinct domains that may causally affect one another.
-Current factor analytic methodology in psychometrics tends to ignore the possibility of such causal relationships among factors and thereby will often confuse causal and conceptual relationships.
+Current factor analytic methodology in psychometrics tends to ignore the possibility of such causal relationships among factors and will thereby often confuse causal and conceptual relationships, as we demonstrate here.
 We are currently working on new methodology to better account for potential causal relationships among factors.